kaluzniacki/ardu_wing/sections/flight_electronics.md

 The radio, the TBS Crossfire Module, the TBS Nano, the Flight Controller, some ESCs - possibly the GPS/RemoteID.
 All have firmware with versions.
 Making this automatic - and being able to log equipment - will be its own challenge for later.

+## GPS / RemoteID
+We need to support RemoteID if we plan to do fly outside designated non-ID areas, and I needed GPS in any event.
+Note, that the CRRC fields are designated non-ID, and ceiling of 700 ft.
+One needs to be an AMA member.

 ## Lipo Charger
 This looks nice, but misses on the NiCd option.